Documents Required for Dominican Birth Transcription

 • Up to mid-1990s: "Old" cédulas were made of beige-colored card and were roughly the size of a bank account book

-Why the Most Recent Cédula Matters
+Why BOTH Sides of the Most Recent Cédula Matter

 If you provide us with a photo of your Dominican parent's old cédula, and the inspectors at the Junta check in the system and see that your parent had/has a more recently issued new cédula, this can lead to delays or requests for updated documentation.

 We understand this can be very challenging for clients who have no contact with their Dominican parent.
-In such cases, many ask mutual relatives for help to obtain photos of the front and back of the cédula.
+In such cases, many ask mutual relatives for help to obtain photos of both the front and back of the cédula.
 If this is impossible, we'll work with you to present your case with the documentation you can provide.

 Once you've reviewed the requirements, submit our citizenship assessment form so we can confirm your eligibility and advise on your specific situation.